-Since Bosnia and Herzegovina’s (BiH) emergence as a state in 1992, the Government of Canada, through its various departments, has played a significant role in its development in terms of peace keeping, security, reconstruction, institutional reform, the promotion of good governance and the rule of law as well as the strenthening of state-level institutions.
+Since Bosnia and Herzegovina’s (BiH) emergence as a state in 1992, the Government of Canada, has played a significant role in its development in terms of peace keeping, security, reconstruction, institutional reform, the promotion of good governance and the rule of law as well as the strengthening of state-level institutions.
 Canada’s approach in the Balkans is now in transition as its role as reconstruction partner has been phased out.
 The Canadian Embassy in Sarajevo closed in July 2009, now Canada is represented in BiH by the Canadian Embassy in Budapest.

 Following the dissolution of the former Yugoslavia, some 40,000 Canadian Forces personnel served in the region (with 23 deaths).
 Canada's military mission in BiH, which lasted almost 19 years, ended in March 2010, with the departure of five Canadian officers and one non-commissioned member from NATO headquarters in Sarajevo.
-Canada provides training to BiH military personnel through MTAP, including training in the methodology and practice of peacekeeping and in English and French language instruction.
+Canada provides training to BiH military personnel through the Military Training Assistance Program (MTAP), including training in the methodology and practice of peacekeeping and in English and French language instruction.

 Since 1995, Canada invested over C$540 million in development projects in the region, of which BiH has been one of the largest recipients.
 Canada has played a significant role in areas such as policing, mine action, human rights, and free media.
-Most recent activities focused on rule of law, health, and education.
+Canada currently operates a Canada Fund for Local Initiatives (CFLI) in Bosnia and Herzegovina which supports small-scale development projects.
+Currently valued at approximately $70,000 (2013-2014), the CFLI is supporting projects focused on anti-corruption and transparency, vulnerable women and human rights.

 Canada's contribution to mine action in BiH, Europe’s most mine-affected country, has been particularly noteworthy: since 1998, Canada has contributed $11 million for mine clearance, mine detection dog training, victim assistance programs, and the United Nations Development Programme’s Mine Action Centres throughout the country.